LBCrion/sfwbar/doc/sfwbar.rst

 SetMonitor [<bar_name>,]<string>
   move bar to a given monitor.
-Bar_name string specifies a bar to move. monitor name can be prefixed by "jump:", i.e. "jump:eDP-1", if this is set and the specified monitor doesn't exist or gets disconnected, the bar will jump to another montior (if avilable).
+Bar_name string specifies a bar to move. monitor name can be prefixed by "static:", i.e. "static:eDP-1", if this is set and the specified monitor doesn't exist or gets disconnected, the bar will not jump to another montior, but will be hidden and won't reappear until the monitor is reconnected.

 SetLayer [<bar_name>,]<string>
   move bar to a specified layer (supported parameters are "top", "bottom",